pzuraq/emberjs-rfcs/text/0000-decorators.md

 ## Unresolved questions

 - Should the `@ember-decorators/utils` package get pulled in as well -- it would greatly help with the conversion of all the computed properties.
-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?
+TBD?